Find Grad Schools

 The states with the most job growth for Electrical or Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for an Electrical or Electronics Engineering Technician
+Electrical or Electronics Engineering Technician Average Salary

-Electrical and Electronics Engineering Technicians make between $38,110 and $95,140 a year.
+The salary for Electrical and Electronics Engineering Technicians ranges between about $38,110 and $95,140 a year.

 undefined